vrundpat/Numeracy/README.md

 # DigitRecognition
 - Created a Dense neural-network framework using Python and Numpy.
 - Used supervised training and backpropagation to train the model on the MNIST Database.
-- Using python sockets and threading, deploy the model onto a server instance in order to allow multiple user interactions
+- Using python sockets and threading, the model is deployed onto a server instance in order to allow multiple user interactions
 - PyGame GUI is provided so the users can give input to the model in terms of hand-written digits for model classification purposes.